Weight Loss

 How Do I Get a Compounded Medication?

 All compounded medications are available by prescription only from your physician, nurse practitioner, or physician’s assistant.
-We have created a template for them here.
-You may print and take this form to your appointment to discuss if this medication is appropriate for you.
 The completed prescription can then be brought to any John’s Pharmacy location to be filled.

 Disclaimers